liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/02-monitoring/01-monitoring-intro.markdown

 Elasticsearch 7, but differences in the process for Elasticsearch 6 are noted where necessary.

-## Enable Encrypting Communication (TLS/SSL) in Elasticsearch and in @product@
+## Enable Encrypting Communication (TLS/SSL) in Elasticsearch and in @sharepoint@

-Start by following the steps in this [article](/docs/7-2/deployment/-/knowledge_base/u/installing-liferay-enterprise-search-security) to enable TLS/SSL in your Elasticsearch and @product@ installation.
+Start by following the steps in this [article](/docs/7-2/deployment/-/knowledge_base/u/installing-liferay-enterprise-search-security) to enable TLS/SSL in your Elasticsearch and @sharepoint@ installation.

 Then continue by enabling data collection in Elasticsearch.